iShiBin/info5100/assignments/Assignment3.md

 }
 ```

 So, here is a correct version.
-(I add a constructor without any parameter following the best practice.)
+(I add a constructor without any parameter following the best practice.) (result 1)

 ```java
 public class Book {